hayhuhin/fighter/README.md

     - Install Pygame library by running `pip install pygame`.

 2. **Starting the Game**
-    - Run `python main.py` to launch the game.
+    - Run `python code/main.py` to launch the game.

 3. **Controls**
-    - Use the arrow keys or WASD to move the warrior.
+    - Use the WASD to move the warrior.
     - Press the Spacebar to cast mage spells.
-    - Navigate through menus using the mouse or keyboard.

 4. **Objective**
     - Defeat all monsters on the map to progress.